 Please note the following commonly-used items that are non-recyclable on campus: paper towels and napkins, pizza boxes (greasy cardboard), milk or juice cartons (wax-coated paper), paper cups and plates and aerosol cans (like hairspray).
-The Office of Residence Life and Elmhurst College co-host a large-scale recycling event each semester where you can recycle a wide variety of items, including electronics! (link to recycle-stravaganza event calendar)
+The Office of Residence Life and Elmhurst College co-host a large-scale recycling event each spring where you can recycle a wide variety of items, including electronics! (link to recycle-stravaganza event calendar)

 - Paper & Cardboard